They answered, “Believe in the Lord Jesus Christ, and you will be saved, you and your household.” Acts 16:31

 33 He said, “Throw her down!”

 35 They went to bury her, but they found no more of her than the skull, the feet, and the palms of her hands.
-36 Therefore they came back, and told him.
+36 They came back and told him of this.

 Paul and Silas in Prison